Randil01/Home-Stock/README.md

 3. Run the backend and frontend
    Use 'npm start' command in terminal

-## Used tools and thecnologies
+## 🧰 Used tools and thecnologies

+- Frontend: React, Bosstrap CSS, Framer Motion, Lucide Icons
+- Backend: Node.js, Express.js, MongoDB, Mongoose
+- Email Service: MailJet API
+- Version Control: Git & GitHub

-## Usage
+## 🚀 Usage
-view grocery items and their stock status
+- View and manage grocery items with real-time stock status
-Receive email notifications when items need restocking
+- Receive automated email alerts when items are running low
+- Plan ahead with smart notifications for restocking

-## Contributing
+## 🤝 Contributing
-We welcome contributions!
-To contribute:
+We welcome contributions from the community!
-1.Fork the repository.
+1. Fork the repository.
-2.Create a feature branch.
+2. Create a feature branch.
-3.Write tests for your changes.
+3. Write tests for your changes.
-4.Submit a pull request.
+4. Submit a pull request.

-## Contact
+## 📩 Contact
-feel free to reach out our developers: thenularandila2002@gmail.com duvinidulwanya@gmail.com vishwaudantha@gmail.com rusithsupulsara@gmail.com
+Feel free to reach out to our developers:
+- thenularandila2002@gmail.com
+- duvinidulwanya@gmail.com
+- vishwaudantha@gmail.com
+- rusithsupulsara@gmail.com

 ## Acknowledgements
-Thanks to the MailJet API for email functionality Special thanks to all contributors who helped make this project a success
+- Thanks to the MailJet API for email functionality
+- Special thanks to all contributors who helped make this project a success